thecrimsonlink/Computational-Fluid-Dynamics/README.md

 Computational Fluid Dynamics
 ============================

-Exact solver, approximate solver (Roe) and TVD methods for the numerical solutions of Euler Equations of Fluid Dynamics
+Exact solver, approximate Roe solver and TVD methods for the numerical solutions of Euler Equations of Fluid Dynamics